lohanbodevan/hypothesis-use-case/README.md

-# Hypothesis example
+# Hypothesis use case

-This is a simple example to show how to use [Hyposthesis](https://hypothesis.readthedocs.io/en/latest/index.html) library that generates random data to your tests.
+This is a simple example to show how to use [Hyposthesis](https://hypothesis.readthedocs.io/en/latest/index.html) library to generates random data to your tests.

 ## Install
 ```